angular/angular/aio/content/guide/router-tutorial-toh.md

 To improve this behavior, you can pre-fetch data from the server using a resolver so it's ready the moment the route is activated.
-This also allows you to handle errors before routing to the component.
+This also lets you handle errors before routing to the component.
 There's no point in navigating to a crisis detail for an `id` that doesn't have a record.
 It'd be better to send the user back to the `Crisis List` that shows only valid crisis centers.